AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 #### I want to reproduce the paper results.
 You can find TCGA files, results, and commands to reproduce them [here](./README_replication.md).
 For any questions regarding the  New York University cohorts, please address reasonable requests to the corresponding authors.

-#### I have my own cohort and I want to assign existing clusters to my own WSI.
+#### I have my own cohort and I want to assign existing HPCs to my own WSI.
-You can follow steps on how to assign existing clusters in [here](README_additional_cohort.md).
-These instructions will give you assignation to the same clusters reported in the publication.
+You can follow steps on how to assign existing HPCs in [here](README_additional_cohort.md).
+These instructions will give you assignation to the same HPCs reported in the publication.

 #### When I run the Leiden clustering step.
 I get an \'TypeError: can't pickle weakref objects\' error in some folds.
 Based on experience, this error occurs with non-compatible version on numba, umap-learn, and scanpy.
 The package versions in the python environment should work.